 My Tips / Advice

-1. Monitor your child: This means to leaving your child unsupervised for long hours with others.
-I know it’s impossible to watch your child 24/7 because let’s face it some of us are working mummies, some of the babies go to school and as they grow older they go for camps and sleepovers.
-Of course, no mummy wants to always say NO and let her child miss out on these things however we need to be more vigilant who they are with and always check up on them.
+1. Monitor your child: This means not leaving your child unsupervised for long hours with others.
+I know it’s impossible to watch your child 24/7 because let’s face it some of us are working mummies, some of our babies go to school and as they grow older they go for camps and sleepovers.
+Of course, no mummy wants to always say NO and let her child miss out on these things however, we need to be more vigilant who they are with and always check up on them.

-2. Educate your child about privacy and their body: Let’s start by when our babies are in nappies don’t let everyone change your baby’s nappy, when you are in public or at a gathering excuse yourself and change your baby someone else instead of in front of people (I know some mothers already do this).
-When your child is starting toilet, training make sure it’s only the parents that help and soon they won’t even need any help in the toilet.
-Once starts to understand you need to reinforce that not everyone can see their body and that their body is THEIRS alone.
-Educate them about parts no one should see or touch.
+2. Educate your child about privacy and their body: Let’s start by when our babies are in nappies don’t let everyone change your baby’s nappy.
+When you are in public or at a gathering excuse yourself and change your baby somewhere else instead of in front of people (I know some mothers already do this).
+When your child is starting toilet training make sure it’s only the parents that helps and soon they won’t even need any help in the toilet.
+Once starts to understand things you need to reinforce that not everyone can see their body and that their body is THEIRS alone.
+Educate them about body parts no one should see or touch.

 3. Notice any change in your child’s behavior: you child might start becoming withdrawn or their grades are dropping this is an alarm bell !! it could be a sign of sexual abuse or your child might be subjected to bullying.